Hurricane Ian set to make landfall in South Carolina

 TAMPA, Fla.
-(WFLA) — After collapsing buildings and pounding Florida with strong winds and relentless rain, Hurricane Ian is expected to make landfall in South Carolina on Friday, bringing life-threatening storm surge and hurricane conditions to the coast, the National Hurricane Center said.
+(WFLA) — After collapsing buildings and pounding Florida with strong winds and relentless rain, Hurricane Ian is was barreling toward South Carolina and set to make landfall on the coast sometime on Friday, bringing life-threatening storm surge and hurricane conditions to the area, the National Hurricane Center said.

 The center said major to record river flooding will continue across Central Florida through next week.